Fans Hopeful Sara Haines Will Return As A Co-Host Of ‘The View’

 Fans were thrilled to see Sara return to the series and are hopeful she will reclaim her position at the table in a more permanent basis this fall.

 “I have been loving having Sara back on The View!
-I’ve missed her!” remarked one viewer of the series.
+I’ve missed her!” remarked one viewer.

 “Sara is back on The View.
 I missed her when she left.
-WELCOME back home.
-Sara,” said a second fan.
+WELCOME back home, Sara,” said a second fan.

 “Sara, The View is where u belong,” stated a third-social media user.

 “Oh, Sara please stay on The View.
-Love your light,” said a fourth fan.
+Love your light,” said a fourth follower.

 Sara and Sunny manned the New York studio where The View is normally shot.
 Sara then headed to her hosting duties for her afternoon series, which airs one hour after The View signs off.

-On March 23, the vivacious newswoman wore a slim-fitting blue sweater with the message “do your part, stay apart” during the filming of the live show.
-The show shared an image of Sara pointing at her sweater’s message on its Instagram page, as a way to remind its followers to socially distance themselves from one another to stop the spread of coronavirus.
+On March 23, the vivacious newswoman wore a slim-fitting blue sweater sporting the message “do your part; stay apart” during the filming of the live show.
+The View shared an image of Sara pointing at the message on its Instagram page, as a way to remind its followers to socially distance themselves from one another to stop the spread of coronavirus.

 View this post on Instagram